The most important way the Government can support families is putting in place policies that create a stronger economy with more jobs.

 We are investing in major highway upgrades, congestion busting roads, better local roads and important public transport rail projects to reduce travel times and improve safety.

-To see what long term funding is being provided to your local school, go here: www.education.gov.au/school-funding-estimator
+To see what long term funding is being provided to your local school, see: www.education.gov.au/school-funding-estimator

 BETTER HEALTH CARE

-For the 13 million Australians who rely on private health insurance, we have taken steps to make private health insurance more affordable.
-We are also requiring private insurers to categorise products as: gold; silver; bronze; basic, and use standardised definitions to make it clear what’s covered and what isn’t.
+We have taken steps to make private health insurance more affordable.
+We are also requiring private insurers to categorise products as: gold; silver; bronze; basic, and use standard definitions to make it clear what’s covered and what isn’t.

-From 2018, all 12 and 13-year-old girls and boys will have free access to the Gardasil 9 Vaccine, to protect them from the HPV virus and cervical and other cancers.
+All 12 and 13-year-old girls and boys now have free access to the Gardasil 9 Vaccine, to protect them from the HPV virus.

 Our No Jab, No Pay policy is protecting children from preventable diseases.
-Around 210,000 extra children were vaccinated in its first year.
+The immunization rate is now over 94% – the highest on record.

 Since October 2013 we have subsidised over 1,900 new life saving and life changing medicines on the pharmaceutical benefits scheme - that is on average one more medicine every day.